 - Astronomy education and public outreach workshops intended for K-12 student education and the general public — see, for example, AAPT professional development programs for physics.

 - Research-validated best practices for those who teach introductory astronomy for non-science majors (often called “Astro 101”) in a wide variety of ways.

-Some examples of current EPD activities at recent AAS meetings (in no particular order):
+Some examples of current EPD activities funded through this effort (in no particular order):

 - Professional Development through Access to Diverse Viewpoints: Creating a More Inclusive Career Panel (D. Bouquin, Harvard-Smithsonian Center for Astrophysics)